Deesen/alohaeditor2-for-modx-evo/README.md

 Features:
   - All Modx-placeholders like `[[snippet]] {{chunk}}` etc get preserved in editing areas to avoid breaking content
-  - Frontpage-toolbar displayed, and saving ressources works only when logged into manager
+  - Saving ressources works only when logged into manager

+Todo:
+  - Frontpage-toolbar display only when logged into, avoid caching on OnParseDocument-event

 ------------------------------------------------------------------------------